Bereavement Help Points

 Assisting people in our communities seeking support following bereavement

-With four Help Points already set up in Lewisham, Bromley, Crystal Palace and Croydon; our new Bereavement Help Points are part of a pioneering project to assist people in our communities seeking support following bereavement.
+With five Help Points already set up in Lewisham, Bromley, Crystal Palace, Croydon and, most recently, Orpington; our new Bereavement Help Points are part of a pioneering project to assist people in our communities seeking support following bereavement.

 Created by St Giles Hospice in the West Midlands in 2012, Bereavement Help Points are a place where the public can access information and guidance on bereavement services in their local area.